Rubella is an upper respiratory infection most known for its red rash.

-Rubella is caused by a virus.
-It is passed from person to person through tiny droplets in the air.
+It is caused by a virus passed from person to person through tiny droplets in the air.

-Factors that may increase your risk of rubella include:
+Things that may raise your risk are:

-Upper respiratory symptoms and fatigue occur first, followed by the rash.
+Upper respiratory symptoms and fatigue are first, followed by the rash.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Rubella is confirmed by blood tests.
+Blood tests will be done.

-The rubella vaccine is often given as a combination vaccine with:
+The shot is often given with:

-The regular schedule for giving the vaccine is at age 12-15 months and again at age 4-6 years.
-If you or your child has never been vaccinated against rubella, talk to the doctor.
+It is given at age 12 to 15 months and again at age 4 to 6 years of age.
+If you or your child hasn’t been vaccinated, talk to the doctor.

-Women who are not sure if they have been vaccinated should be tested.
-This is very important if they are in occupations with high risk of exposure to rubella, such as:
+Women who aren’t sure if they have been vaccinated should be tested.
+This is critical if they have high risk jobs, such as: